dibyendumajumdar/C/docs/ctour.md

 	mov  r,x
 ```

-When reorder discovers that a register variable is being as-
+When reorder discovers that a register variable is being
-signed to in a subexpression, it calls rcexpr recursively to
+assigned to in a subexpression, it calls rcexpr recursively to
 compile the subexpression, then fiddles the tree  passed  to
 it  so	that  the  register  variable  itself appears as the
 operand instead of the whole subexpression.
 Here  care  has